Statement Coverage

 Overview

 Statement Coverage is a code coverage metric that indicates the percentage of code statements exercised during the test run.
-Statement Coverage is a White-box testing technique.
+Statement Coverage reports whether each executable statement is encountered.
+It is a White-box testing technique.
 It is also called Line Coverage.

 Statement Coverage